Hashir789/db/README.md

 - **Daily logging**: Chronological entries with daily reflection messages (one Hasanaat message, one Saiyyiaat message per day)
 - **Time-range analytics**: Daily, weekly, monthly, yearly, and custom date ranges
 - **Hide functionality**: Two types - hide from input forms and graphs, or hide from graphs only
-- **Achievements and demerits**: Conditional tracking based on deed/sub-deed patterns
+- **Merits/Demerits system**: Time-based evaluations of user behavior (positive rewards or negative penalties) with AND/OR logic
+- **Targets system**: User-defined, time-bounded goals spanning multiple deeds
 - **Social features**: Mutual friendship and one-way following with deed-level permissions (multiple read, one write per deed)
-- **Optional default deeds**: Users choose to accept default deeds (Namaz, Lie) during onboarding or skip them.
-All deeds have user_id (defaults owned by SYSTEM_USER_ID)
+- **Deed ownership**: All deeds have user_id (owned by the user who created them)
 - **High scalability**: Support for millions of users

 ---